edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_features.md

 ## Routing to Cloud Functions {/* routing-to-cloud-functions */}

-If your request needs to be run on the {{ PRODUCT }} Cloud, you can use the `SERVERLESS_ORIGIN_NAME` origin to render your result using your application.
+If your request needs to be run on the {{ PRODUCT }} cloud, you can use the `SERVERLESS_ORIGIN_NAME` origin to render your result using your application.
 Use this method to respond with an SSR or API result from your application:

 ```js
 import {SERVERLESS_ORIGIN_NAME} from '@edgio/core/origins';